Are Phones more Secure than Computers

 In recent years, there has been an increase in the prevalence of mobile banking trojans.
 These malicious programs are specifically designed to steal sensitive information from mobile banking apps.

 These trojans are commonly distributed through phishing emails or email attachments.
 Once installed, they have the capability to steal login credentials, social security number, credit card information, and other sensitive data of the mobile user.

 A dozen of banking apps with 1 billion plus downloads have suffered from this intimidation

 ● iCloud Hack:

-In 2014, a hacker group successfully gained access to the iCloud accounts of several high-profile celebrities, stealing personal photos and other sensitive information.
+In 2014, a notorious hacker group successfully infiltrated the iCloud accounts of numerous high-profile celebrities.
+It resulted in the theft and unauthorized distribution of personal photos and other sensitive information.

 The hack was achieved by exploiting a weakness in the "Find My iPhone" feature that allowed the hackers to try different passwords without being locked out.